Betiiy/alx-system_engineering-devops/README.md

-shell permission task 7
+shell permission task 8
-script that adds execution permission to the owner
+a script that sets the permission to the file hello